Three-loop color-kinematics duality: A 24-dimensional solution space induced by new generalized gauge transformations: Discussion

-While the Jacobi-induced GGTs alone usually break CK duality, their combination with the operator-induced GGTs is possible to restore CK duality.
-Our form factor solutions with free parameters indeed verify this mechanism.
-Actually, for all two and three-loop form factor results, we find that the cancellation of free parameters must involve the color relations \eqref{eq:operatorinduced} and the operator-induced GGTs.
-In the supplemental material we give details for the two-loop example.
+The high-dimensional solution space in the CK-dual representation is closely related to the operator-induced GGT for form factors.
+Indeed, in order to show that the integrands in the solution space (with different choices of the free parameters) are equivalent, one must apply the color relations \eqref{eq:operatorinduced} and the operator-induced GGT for the considered form factors.
+Explicit two-loop examples are given in the supplemental material.

-Finally, we recall that gravity amplitudes can be obtained through double-copy of gauge amplitudes in CK-dual representation, where the Jacobi-induced GGT implies diffeomorphism invariance in gravity \cite{Bern:2019prr}.
-Given the CK-dual solutions for form factors, one may ask if there is a physical meaning of making double-copy in this case.
+Finally, we recall that gravity amplitudes can be obtained through double copy of gauge amplitudes in the CK-dual representation, where the Jacobi-induced GGT leads to diffeomorphism invariance in gravity \cite{Bern:2019prr}.
+Given the CK-dual solutions for form factors, one may ask if there is a physical meaning of performing double copy in this case.
 In order to have a consistent double-copy result, where color factors $C_i$ are replaced by kinematic numerators ${\tilde N}_i$:

 the ${\tilde N}_i$ should satisfy all corresponding color relations including those operator-induced color relations such as in the case of Fig.~\ref{fig:GTff}: